capillariesio/capillaries/doc/qna.md

 - [Amazon Keyspaces pagination](https://docs.aws.amazon.com/keyspaces/latest/devguide/paginating-results.html) may return fewer records than requested, so Capillaries should watch pagestate closely
 For a sample Amazon Keyspaces configuration, see [sample_amazon_keyspaces_config.env](../sample_amazon_keyspaces_config.env).

+WARNING: please keep in mind that without setting read/write capacity units, Amazon Keyspaces may be extremely slow, and with those capacity units specified - extremely expensive; exercise extreme caution when setting them.

 ## What's next?

 Q. What are the potential directions for improvement?

 A. Here are some, in no particular order:

-1. Performance enhancements, espcecially those related to the efficient use of Cassandra.
+1. Performance enhancements, especially those related to the efficient use of Cassandra.

 2. Read/write from/to other file formats, maybe databases.
 Update 2023: Apache Parquet support was added, see [Parquet reader](glossary.md#parquet-reader-column-properties) and [Parquet writer](glossary.md#parquet-specific-writer-column-properties).